Safety of Children in Care

 - a breakdown of these numbers by placement type and by type of person who caused the harm

-- the actions taken to secure the immediate safety of tamariki and the plans put in place to address the impact of the harm experienced
+- the actions taken to secure the immediate safety of tamariki or children and the plans put in place to address the impact of the harm experienced

 - the actions taken against the person who caused the harm.